microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-07.md

 ### Step 3: Get the license key for the `FineCalculator` component

 The `CollectionController` of the `FineCollectionService` uses an `IFineCalculator` implementation to calculate the fine for a certain speeding violation (check out the code).
 The calculator used is the `Resources/FineCollectionService/DomainServices/HardCodedFineCalculator.cs`.
-To demonstrate retrieving secrets, this calculator component expects a license key (also hard-coded, remember this is a sample application!).
+To demonstrate retrieving secrets, this calculator component expects a license key (also hard-coded.
+Remember this is a sample application!).

 You will now change the controller so it retrieves the license key from the Dapr secrets management building block: